CristianBuca/MS2_MyCrypto/README.md

 </details>

 The Navbar is responsive to the size of the user's device and houses the Light/Dark Theme Switch.
 By using the browsers Session Storage the selected theme is kept between pages for the duration of the browsing session.

+*User stories solved by this feature:*

+8 - As a regular user, I want the option to change the current webapp color theme.